 First Internet Bank Business Money Market Savings

-The minimum to open an account is $100, you’ll need to have an average daily balance of $4,000 or more if you want to avoid the account’s $5 monthly service fee.
+It offers a 0.70% APY, and the minimum to open an account is $100.
+However, you’ll need to have an average daily balance of $4,000 or more if you want to avoid the account’s $5 monthly service fee.

 But while money market accounts typically have a hybrid set of features that straddle the line between checking and savings accounts, it’s important to note that you can only make six fee-free withdrawals from the account every month.